-Skirmishes & Raids at Elizabeth
+Skirmishes & Raids at Elizabeth 1776 - 1782

 From 1776 to 1782, Elizabethtown experienced approximately seventy-five raids, skirmishes, or battles crucial to the struggle for independence.
-Hessian Brigadier General Knyphausen had settled in a defensive position at Elizabethtown Point, while his advance forces carried the fight.
+Hessian Brigadier General Wilhelm Von Knyphausen had settled into a defensive position at Elizabethtown Point, while his advance forces carried the fight.
 During a raid on January 25, 1780, the First Presbyterian Church was burned.
 The raid was led by Cornelius Hetfield, a Staten Island Tory originally from Elizabethtown, whose father was an Elder of the church.